documentationfor yFiles for HTML 3.0.0.1

 The printed image

-An axis-parallel rectangle in view coordinates is no longer a rectangle in world coordinates.
-Rather, it is a polygon whose points can be set by world points.
+An axis-aligned rectangle in view coordinates is no longer a rectangle in world coordinates.
+Instead, it is a polygon whose points can be set by world points.
 The following example shows how the smallest possible bounds around the contents can be computed to set the world points:

 // start with an empty rectangle as bounds